top of page

 Treasurer

-Cynthia Castillo, originally from Monterrey, Mexico, immigrated to Chicago with her family at the age of two.
+Cynthia, originally from Monterrey, Mexico, immigrated to Chicago with her family at the age of two.
 Growing up in the vibrant Pilsen and Little Village neighborhoods, she developed a strong bond to her cultural heritage and community.
 Cynthia carried this passion into her distinguished 27-year career at the Federal Reserve Bank of Chicago, where she championed diversity and mentorship initiatives, including founding and serving as the executive sponsor of the Latine Employee Resource Group.
 Now, as a consultant for a financial institution, she continues to apply her expertise to help others.
 Cynthia holds an MBA in Finance and International Business from Loyola University Chicago, along with a BBA in Business Administration.
 She resides in Naperville with her husband and two children.

 Lili Burciaga